 Jesse hails from the beaches of Southern California and was a neuroscience major at Dartmouth.
-He is now getting his PhD at Stanford University studying the neuroscience of vision and perception.
+He is now an assistant professor at Princeton Neuroscience Institute.
+He got his PhD at Stanford University studying the neuroscience of vision and perception.
 He is particularly interested in how the brain is wired up, how experience leads to changes in brain activity and organization across development, and what happens when this development goes awry.

 Zahra received her M.D. from Tehran University of Medical Sciences.
 She had been self-studing neuroscience since the last year of high school.
 She had worked on emotional intelligence of psychotic patients, reward-associated memory, and face space models of face perception.
 Here she has developed tests to evaluate visual field asymmetries in aquired prosopagnosia.
 She has also designed web-based psychophysical experiments for testing remote subjects.
 Now she is designing new tests to evaluate object perception in humans.

 David's research involves studying the neural correlates of face processing and object recognition in the human brain using TMS and fMRI.
 His PhD was supervised by Vincent Walsh and Brad Duchaine at UCL.
 After postdocs at MIT and NIH, David took a position as a lecturer at the University of York in England.